Title: Curtsies and Conspiracies

 Author: Gail Carriger

-WARNING: This book is second in a series, so this review will probably contain spoilers of the previous book.
-If you haven’t read Etiquette and Espionage, I recommend not reading this review.
+Warning: This book is second in a series, so this review will probably contain spoilers of Etiquette and Espionage.

 Sophronia’s first year at Mademoiselle Geraldine’s Finishing Academy for Young Ladies of Quality has certainly been rousing!
 For one thing, finishing school is training her to be a spy – won’t Mumsy be surprised?
 Furthermore, Sophronia got mixed up in an intrigue over a stolen device and had a cheese pie thrown at her in a most horrid display of poor manners.

 Now, as she sneaks around the dirigible school, eavesdropping on the teachers’ quarters and making clandestine climbs to the ship’s boiler room, she learns that there may be more to a field trip to London than is apparent at first.
 A conspiracy is afoot–one with dire implications for both supernaturals and humans.
 Sophronia must rely on her training to discover who is behind the dangerous plot-and survive the London Season with a full dance card.

 After how much I loved Etiquette and Espionage, I pestered my mom at least daily to get into town to stop at the library and get Curtsies and Conspiracies.
 But once I got it, I had to wait a while to read it, because I knew I’d want an empty afternoon to just read the whole thing.

 In my review of Etiquette and Espionage, I mentioned that Sophronia was fun, but I thought she’d be amazing with a few more dangerous skills.
 And I was right.
 Last book’s unmannerly and unfinished Sophronia has become amazingly good at all the secret stuff Madamouiselle Geraldine’s teaches.
 Those skills plus her natural cleverness and knack for finding trouble made her absolutely awesome.